Images of Stained Glass From Readers

 Readers’ Stained Glass

 Thanks to all who contributed and sorry if yours didn’t make it into this gallery – it’ll be in the next one!
+Look out for the older galleries below this one too.

 *students of my classes are members of my Facebook community called the Stained Glass Hub = Hubbits (as in from Texas = Texans!)